<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 The unfortunate truth is that you are responsible for ensuring that nothing illegal happens on your property.
 And since acting as a contractor when unlicensed isn’t legal, anything that occurs during your home remodel is your responsibility – including injuries.

 We tightly control every aspect of the design-build process and will never allow one of our clients to become liable for our workers.
-Proper coverage is a prerequisite for working on to a Gilbert Design Build project.
+Proper coverage is a prerequisite for working on a Gilbert Design Build project.

 Spotting Unlicensed Contractors